 Do We Recommend Finding Things To Do In Lake George With Kids?

 Make a visit to Lake George and you’ll see families everywhere.
 Visiting Lake George with kids is part of the fun of this town.
 From the amazing things to do in Lake George to the crazy family-focused wax museums, and even nearby Six Flags Great Escape and Hurrican Harbor, Lake George is a great family destination.
-From the hiking and boating to the exploring and camping, you’ll be sure to have an amazing time with all of the great Lake George things to do.
+From hiking and boating to exploring and camping, you’ll be sure to have an amazing time with all of the great Lake George things to do.
 And, if you’re looking for more incredible New York State attractions, check out our New York family travel blog.

 Have you ever spent time in Lake George NY?
 Tell us about your experience in the comments.
 Or swing by our Facebook page and share a photo of your trip.
 We would love to share in your travels.

 Disclosure: Portions of this article were made possible with the support of the Adventure Travel and Trade Association, Visit Lake George, Visit Adirondacks, and the New York Department of Environmental Conservation.
 All opinions remain our own.
 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

 You May Also Like To Read: